w9jds/DeLorean-v88/src/assets/code_of_conduct.md

 Purpose
 -------

-A primary goal of [GDG Chicago](https://www.meetup.com/Google-Developers-Group-GDG-Chicago/) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of [GDG Kansas City](https://gdgkc.org) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 We are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
 GDG Chicago prides itself on being an open, respectful, and inclusive community.
 That means [jerky behavior](https://meta.wikimedia.org/wiki/Don%27t_be_a_jerk) isn’t allowed.

-This goal and policy is applied to any and all events ran by GDG Chicago, including Windy City DevFest 2019.
+This goal and policy is applied to any and all events ran by GDG Kansas City, including DevFest KC.
 All attendees are expected to comply in full to this policy.

 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 We invite all those who participate in Google Developers Group to help us create safe and positive experiences for everyone.
 We also include ways for DevFest attendees to report any violations.
-Together we can make Windy City DevFest a fun harassment-free conference experience for everyone, regardless of gender, gender identity, sexual orientation, disability, physical appearance, body size, race, or religion.
+Together we can make DevFest KC a fun harassment-free conference experience for everyone, regardless of gender, gender identity, sexual orientation, disability, physical appearance, body size, race, or religion.

 Open [Source/Culture/Tech] Citizenship
 --------------------------------------